SSB-3011

 Plain Language

-Chatbots must be programmed so they cannot claim to be human and cannot respond deceptively when a user directly asks whether the chatbot is a human.
-This is both a proactive prohibition (no affirmative claims of humanity) and a reactive on-demand obligation (truthful response when asked).
-The 'programmed to prevent' language suggests a design-level requirement, not merely a policy-level instruction.
+Chatbots must be programmed so they cannot claim to be human and must respond truthfully when a user asks whether the chatbot is a human.
+This is both a proactive prohibition (no affirmative claims of humanity) and a reactive obligation (honest response on demand).
+The term 'respond deceptively' goes beyond simple non-disclosure to prohibit any misleading answer to a direct identity question.

 Statutory Text